bfaure/Python_Data_Structures/README.md

 The most popular data structure, the binary search tree is an intuitive way of storing sortable data that provides faster-than-linear search capabilities.
 Values in a BST are wrapped in a 'node' class used to link the tree together.
 Given a certain node 'n' with value 'v', all nodes to the right of 'n' contain values larger than 'v', and all nodes to the left contain values smaller than 'v'.

 ## [Linked_List](https://www.youtube.com/watch?v=JlMyYuY1aXU)
 The linked list is a useful data structure providing similar functionality to an array, but in a dynamic package.
 Albeit, not as useful in Python as in statically typed languages, the linked list is still an interesting project to undertake.
+Similar to BST, values in a linked list are wrapped in an instance of a 'node' class containing a pointer, allowing the whole list to be linked together by distributed references.